 Google+ is now in the past when it faced reality that Facebook would still be #1 and let’s face it, despite MeWe trying to make its entrance, unless the interface changes to be more friendly and accessible for sharing and exchanging with other people, it’ll stay far behind the others with a limitation of its participants.

 What About WordPress?

 Blogs are the way of the future for the indie community.
 However, with so many out there provided by WordPress and Wix, it is hard to make your place without proper knowledge of SEO and Marketing Tools.
-There are websites like ours Gothic Bite Magazine and Space-Time Magazine that share the work of other indie artists, authors, and editors but again, it’s all about being viewed.
+There are websites like ours Gothic Bite Magazine that share the work of other indie artists, authors, and editors but again, it’s all about being viewed.

 Well, here it is WordPress Bloggers Promotions for Writers and Authors.